OWASP/Top10/2017/en/0xa7-xss.md

 Preventing XSS requires separation of untrusted data from active browser content.

 * Use safer frameworks that automatically escape for XSS by design, such as in Ruby 3.0 or React JS, or leverage framework XSS protections.
+But take care about their limitations.
 * Escaping untrusted HTTP request data based on the context in the HTML output (body, attribute, JavaScript, CSS, or URL) will resolve Reflected and Stored XSS vulnerabilities.
 The [OWASP  Cheat Sheet 'XSS Prevention'](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) has details on the required data escaping techniques.
 * Applying context sensitive encoding when modifying the browser document on the client side acts against DOM XSS.
 When this cannot be avoided, similar context sensitive escaping techniques can be applied to browser APIs as described in the [OWASP Cheat Sheet 'DOM based XSS Prevention'](https://www.owasp.org/index.php/DOM_based_XSS_Prevention_Cheat_Sheet).
 * Enabling a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is a defense in depth mitigating control against XSS, assuming no other vulnerabilities exist that would allow placing malicious code via local file include such as path traversal overwrites, or vulnerable libraries in permitted sources, such as content delivery network or local libraries.